microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/_index.md

     * Install the Azure Data Studio Azure Data CLI, Azure Arc & PostgreSQL extensions
     * Create the Azure Data Studio desktop shortcut
     * Open another PowerShell session which will execute the ```kubectl get pods -n <Arc Data Controller namespace> -w``` command
-    * Deploy the Arc Data Controller using the user parameters values
+    * Deploy the Arc Data Controller in **"Directly Connected" mode** using the user parameters values
     * Deploy Azure SQL Managed Instance on the AKS cluster
     * Creating MSSQL Instance connectivity details using the SQL Connectivity script
     * Unregister the logon script Windows schedule task so it will not run after first login